stat6250-w18/course-questions-wiki/week-06/README.md

 - *Question* (cli19−stat6250): Is it possible to concatenate data sets and keep common variables only?
 - *Question* (jbettonville-stat6250): Can data be sorted in the same step as it is concatenated (perhaps by using a BY statement), or does sorting require a separate step?
 - Question (ldeng11−stat6250): How concatenating the data set process work?
+- Answer (sbagdi-stat6250): In concatenation, all of the observations are read from the first data set listed in the SET statement followed by reading observations from second, third and so fourth.
+Then a new data set is created, which has all the observations from those datasets.
 - *Question* (jcanfield3-stat6250): How would the dataset in answer B) be formed, since there is no id to match them?
 - *Question* (cnguyen77-stat6250): What happens when combining two SAS data sets by using concaternating method?
 - *Answer* (cnguyen77-stat6250): Concatenating appends the observations from one data set to another data set.
 The new data set contains all of the variables and observations from all of the input data sets.